 Work Around Hard Working People.
 We're all like the sun.
 We have planets who orbit us.
 These are the people we spend time with.
 They affect us, and we affect them.
 The people closest to us are the ones who have the most influence.
 Choose them wisely, surround yourself with people who give you a good feeling about yourself and life in general.
 Pick people who appreciate you for what you do.

 Cut The Slack.
-This being said, there are connections we all have who don't do this for us.
 It's okay to simply feel this way and unsubscribe, reduce communication with, and move on from these people.
 It's not mean to be choosy about who you connect with, it's wise.
 If a person isn't your cup of tea then simply let someone else drink it.

 Listen To Yourself.
 We have on days and off days.
 We have times when we do loads of work and times when it feels like a pain to do anything.
 Don't fight these days, accept the tidal effects of emotions, the body-clock, life's stresses and strife, do what you can when you can.
 Make the most of your on days and don't feel bad about the off ones.